Rsantct/pe.audio.sys/pe.audio.sys/README.md

 - Digital crossover for sophysticated loudspeakers management
 - Preamplifier with loudness compensated and calibrated volume control.
-- Web page for system control (only FIRtro)
+- Web page for system control (only on FIRtro)

  Additional features on pe.audio.sys: